 Jumbo Shells: Source out large jumbo shells, cook according to package directions.
 The shells were super easy to fill, using a spoon, with none of them falling apart or breaking.

 Cashew Ricotta: Making your own homemade vegan cashew ricotta is super easy, and only takes 10 minutes.
 You can make it ahead of time, storing it in the refrigerator for up to 5 days before using.
 But freshly made cashew ricotta is the best!

 Spinach: Use fresh or frozen spinach.
 Both work well, so use whatever you prefer or is more convenient.
 If using fresh, simply steam the spinach until wilted, give a good chop to cut it up.
 Frozen spinach should be thawed and squeezed to remove excess water (you can do this right in the package by cutting the corner, and squeezing the bag.

 Pasta Sauce: Use your favorite pasta sauce.
 Right now, I’m in love with this sugar-free roasted garlic pasta sauce from Muir Glen.

 Final Touches: Finish it off with a little fresh basil or oregano for a pop of color and another layer of flavor.
 A good dusting of Almond Parmesan is also a perfect garnish for these stuffed shells.

-How To make Vegan Stuffed Shells
+How Do You make Vegan Stuffed Shells

 - While the pasta is cooking, mix the ricotta with the spinach.
 Add the whole jar of pasta sauce to the bottom of a 9 x 13 baking dish, an oval or round baking dish is fine too, make sure it is evenly spread.